DOMjudge/domjudge/doc/manual/config-advanced.rst

 .. note::

-  If you add or remove CSS and/or JavaScript files, you need to :ref:`clear the cache <clear-cache>` for changes to be detected.
+  If you add or remove any of the above files, you need to :ref:`clear the cache <clear-cache>` for changes to be detected.

 .. _authentication: